 Especially when you’re blogging and focusing on long-tail keywords, it can be difficult to decide which keywords to optimize for.
 In our view, there are at least three things you should do to determine which keywords or keyphrases you should optimize your blog posts for!
 Read about them here.

 Did you know you can optimize for a focus keyphrase much better with Yoast SEO Premium?
 It recognizes multiple word forms, has support for synonyms and for related keywords!
 Google is smart, get an analysis that’s just as smart!

-What is the focus keyword?
+What is the focus keyword/keyphrase?

-The terms you will find in the suggest drop down menu are thus terms and combinations of words that are logical and used by actual people to search on the web.
-This tool can be very helpful in giving you some first ideas about the search behavior of people in the area you want to write about.
-Our Yoast Suggest tool uses the same data to find the first 10 keywords and then expands on that.
-Also, Marieke has recently written about more keyword research tools.
+The terms you will find in Suggest are terms and combinations of words that are logical and used by actual people to search on the web.
+This tool can be beneficial in giving you some first ideas about the search behavior of people in the area you want to write about.
+Use Answer the Public to find which questions people have about a particular topic.
+This will give you loads of new insights and inspiration for new posts.

 Right now, the output shows this:

 Suggest changes based on the problems people have, so monitoring it for important keywords makes sense.
 This particular new result gave us some extra input for this post.

 Research the search volume for your keyphrase